Jo O'Meara: 2021–present: Solo career return and second S Club reunion

-In September 2022, O’Meara joined The Celebs to mark the 40th anniversary of the Michael Jackson classic album Thriller and raise money for Great Ormond Street Hospital, with a new rendition of the title track, which was released on independent record label Saga Entertainment and produced by Grahame and Jack Corbyn.
+In September 2022, O'Meara joined the Celebs to mark the 40th anniversary of the Michael Jackson classic album Thriller and raise money for Great Ormond Street Hospital, with a new rendition of the title track, which was released on the independent record label Saga Entertainment and produced by Grahame and Jack Corbyn.

-On 13 February 2023, it was announced that S Club 7 were to reunite for a second time for a new arena tour in October, to mark the 25th anniversary since their original formation.
-The tour will consist of 10 shows in the UK and 1 in Ireland.
-An extra show was later added to the schedule at The O2 Arena in London due to huge demand.
+On 13 February 2023, it was announced that S Club were to reunite for a second time for a new arena tour in October, to mark the 25th anniversary since their original formation.
+The tour would consist of 10 shows in the UK and one in Ireland, before moving on to Canada and the US in 2024.

 Personal life

 In 2008, O'Meara gave birth to her son, after separating from her partner Bill Slate.